google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 | 0     | deterministic ECDSA [RFC6979] using the NIST P-256 curve (Section D.1.2.3 of the Digital Signature Standard [DSS]) and HMAC-SHA256. |
 | 1     | RSA signatures (RSASSA-PKCS1-v1_5 with SHA-256, Section 8.2 of [RFC8017]) using a key of at least 2048 bits.                        |
 |-------+-------------------------------------------------------------------------------------------------------------------------------------|

+An expert review for adding values to this registry, to comply with the "Expert Review" policy described in [RFC5226].

+### Expert Review guidelines

+The appointed Expert should ensure that the proposed signature algorithm has a public specification and can generate signatures deterministically.

 ## VersionedTransTypes    {#versioned_trans_types}